Estates of Confusion

 “This would stand as an example in law school of how not to do things,” says Clark.
 “When Aunt Tillie finally understands this, she says, ‘You have to be kidding.’”

-“The IRS allows a portability election for federal estate tax purposes so a surviving spouse can take advantage of the deceased spouse’s unused credit amount,” says estate planning & probate attorney Marianna Moliver of Moliver Law.
+“The Internal Revenue Service (IRS) allows a portability election for federal estate tax purposes so a surviving spouse can take advantage of the deceased spouse’s unused credit amount,” says estate planning & probate attorney Marianna Moliver of Moliver Law in New York City.
 “But New York does not do that, and it has not been fixed.”

 Clarks adds, “To my mind, [portability] is so sensible even our federal government allows it.”

-Overall, says Clark, “New York is still struggling with the age-old problem of how to stem the flow of people to places like Florida,” and its more generous tax benefits.
+Overall, says Clark, “New York is still struggling with the age-old problem of how to stem the flow of people [and tax revenue] to places like Florida” with its more generous tax benefits.

 Moliver agrees that the state’s laws may motivate some wealthy people to leave New York for states with more favorable tax climates.
 “Having said that, none of my clients have said they will move because of this,” she says.

-If you want more information on this area of law, see our tax overview.
+For more general information on this area of law, see our tax overview.

 What do I do next?